dagger/dagger/docs/current/guides/205271-replace-dockerfile.md

 Verify that you have an entrypoint script on the host at `./docker-entrypoint.sh` before running the Dagger pipeline.
 :::

-Dagger performs the operations defined in the pipeline script, logging each operation to the console.
+The `dagger run` command executes the script in a Dagger session and displays live progress.
 This process will take some time.
 At the end of the process, the built container image is published on Docker Hub and a message similar to the one below appears in the console output:

 ```shell
 Published to docker.io/.../my-memcached@sha256:692....